jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/limits.md

 ## API Rate limits

 There is a rate limit for requests to the API from your account.
 The limit is 3000 per rolling 60 second time period.
 This limit applies per API key type.
-If you exceed the limit, you will receive the `429` error `RateLimitError / TOO MANY REQUESTS`.
+If you exceed the limit, you will receive the `429` error `RateLimitError`.

 ## Service limits

 There are limits for the number of messages sent per day.
 These limits differ depending on the service status and type, and the API key type.

 |Service status|API Key Type|Service type|Daily limit|
 |:---|:---|:---|:---|